 - Bring a pot of water to a boil.
 Add potatoes and boil for 5 minutes.
 Drain and allow to cool for 2 minutes.
 Cut larger potatoes in half and leave smaller potatoes intact.

 - Spread potatoes out on the baking sheet and drizzle with 1 tablespoon of olive oil.
 Sprinkle with salt and pepper.
 Place in the oven for 25 minutes, flipping halfway.

 - While potatoes are cooking, heat remaining olive oil and butter in a pan over medium heat.
 Once butter is melted add garlic and shallot to the pan.
-Once shallot has softened (approx. 2 minutes), add thyme, rosemary and thyme to the pan.
+Once shallot has softened (approx. 2 minutes), add thyme, rosemary and parsley to the pan.
 Cook for an additional 30 seconds, then transfer the mixture to a bowl.
 Set aside.

 - Remove the potatoes from the oven and toss with garlic and herb mixture.
 Place back in the oven and bake for an additional 5 minutes.